Matcho

 Matcho is an upcoming video game by FiolaSoft Studio.
 Set in the same universe as FiolaSoft's previous game Blackhole, Matcho mixes elements of first-person shooter and match-3 puzzle games.
-It is scheduled to be released for Microsoft Windows, Linux, and PlayStation 5 in 2025.
+It is planned to be released for Microsoft Windows, Linux, and PlayStation 5.

 Gameplay

 Matcho is described as a Match-3 first-person shooter action-adventure game.
 Players fight enemies by linking three of the same colour together.
 Besides story mode, there is an infinite mode with its own short campaign that features a variety of quests not linked to the main story.
 Endless mode is also linked to a number of challenges, online rankings, and Zen mode where player can freely shoot bugs.

 The game will also offer a Multiplayer with Deathmatch Mode.

 Plot

 The game is set 40 years prior to the events of Blackhole when Earth is invaded by aliens.
 Max suffers from a mysterious disease which also gives him superpowers to fight aliens.
 Max and his friends try to solve a mysterious alien invasion that could cure Max's illness and save the Earth.